tomastomtom/tomastomtom/README.md

 - 👋 Hi, I’m @tomastomtom.
 You may call me Tomas Tsui.
 - 👀 I’m interested in frontend development and cybersecurity.
-- 🌱 I’m currently learning React.JS
+- 🌱 I’m currently learning React.JS and other modern web framework.
 - 💞️ I’m looking to collaborate on any interesting projects!
 - 📫 You may reach me on email: tsui.tomas[at]gmail.com
 - Cheers!